-QuickStart Application Guidelines for New and Existing Scientist-Community Partnerships
+QuickStart Application Guidelines for New and Existing Community-Academic Partnerships

-Together the Scientist co-PI and Community co-PI should fill out the partnership overview on page 10 and provide complete answers to questions A-C on page 11.
-Combine all pages of the application into a single pdf and email it to QuickStart@cabreastcancer.org by 5pm PDT on March 16, 2018.
+Together the Academic co-PI and Community co-PI should fill out the partnership overview on next page and provide complete answers to questions A-C on page 12.
+Combine all pages of the application into a single word document and email it to QuickStart@cabreastcancer.org by 5:00 PM PDT on April 17, 2023.